mozilla-services/docs/source/howtos/run-fxa.rst

    `this Docker-based self-hosting guide <https://github.com/michielbdejong/fxa-self-hosting>`_ (use at your own risk).

-The Firefox Accounts server is hosted in **git** and requires **nodejs**.
+The Mozilla accounts server is hosted in **git** and requires **nodejs**.
 Make sure your system has these, or install them:

 - git: http://git-scm.com/downloads
 - nodejs: http://nodejs.org/download

-A self-hosted Firefox Accounts server requires two components: an auth-server that manages the accounts database, and a content-server that hosts a web-based user interface.
+A self-hosted Mozilla accounts server requires two components: an auth-server that manages the accounts database, and a content-server that hosts a web-based user interface.